hopsoft/footing/README.md

 style utility library that employs [delegation](https://en.wikipedia.org/wiki/Delegation_(programming)) instead of [monkey patching](https://en.wikipedia.org/wiki/Monkey_patch).

-__NOTE:__ _The project is structured so that it can support explicit monkey patching if you prefer to use that strategy._

 ## Immutabilty

 Footing employs some principles of [immutability](https://en.wikipedia.org/wiki/Immutable_object) that are common in